National Football Championship (Pakistan): League format (1992–1994)

 Under the General Secretary of the Pakistan Football Federation Hafiz Salman Butt, the 1992–93 and 1993–94 seasons won by Pakistan Airlines and Pakistan Army respectively structured on a proper league-style basis and spread over a number of months.
 The top division, named as National Lifebuoy A-Division Football Championship, operated alongside a system of promotion and relegation with the second-tier National Lifebuoy B-Division Football Championship, which was won by Crescent Textile Mills (1992), National Bank (1993), and Frontier Scouts (1994).

 The years were often regarded as the best administrative era of Pakistani football.
 Butt managed to get a three-year sponsorship deal with Lifebuoy Soap, with amounts of 35 million PKR spent in the organisations of the seasons and televised through the country.
 Out of that amount, 15 million rupees were spent on advertisement and remaining 20 million on the players and teams over the three-year period.
 The teams were awarded 50,000 rupee bonuses.

 Butt was eventually ousted by Mian Muhammad Azhar due to political rifts and alleged abuse of power.
 With Butt's dismissal in 1994 and ban by FIFA in 1995, Pakistani football declined again into an era of mismanagement and long-lasting lack of sponsors in the upcoming years.
 The National Championship also reverted to its previous knockout format.

 Later years

 Pakistan Airlines lost their dominance until the end of the 1990s, winning their last of 9 national championships in 1997.
 WAPDA, Pakistan Army, and Allied Bank before their disbanding in early 2000s took over as the dominant sides in Pakistan.
 The physically dominant gameplay of Punjab teams, had over-taken Karachi football by then.

 Disbandment

 In 2004, after the PFF came under new management under president Faisal Saleh Hayat, the National Football Championship was phased out in favour of adapting a National League.

 A comparable structure continues today in Football at the National Games of Pakistan, which also features provincial and departmental teams.
 The 2010 KPT-PFF Cup, a cup competition organised by the PFF also featured a similar structure.

+In 2017, the Pakistan Football Federation had planned to return the National Football Championship under the same previous format, amidst football and league inactivity since 2015 due to crisis within the federation.